 Travelling does not need to be put on hold when a baby is involved.
 Parents with young babies travel all the time, making sure to prepare their baby and luggage for best results.
 As long as all of the essentials are packed, and the baby is protected from foreign disease, traveling with a baby is an easily accomplished task.

 When packing clothing for a baby, it is important to pack one outfit plus one extra per day, along with pajamas for each night.
 Depending on the location of travel, parents must pack weather - appropriate clothing for their baby.
-If travelling somewhere cold, parents should make sure to bring multiple articles of warm clothing, including snow suits, hats, mittens and boots.
-When travelling to warm locations, parents should pack sun hats, sun screen, sunglasses and light clothing.
+If traveling somewhere cold, parents should make sure to bring multiple articles of warm clothing, including snowsuits, hats, mittens, and boots.
+When traveling to warm locations, parents should pack sun hats, sunscreen, sunglasses, and light clothing.

 ahead to the hotel and reserve a room with a crib.

 When leaving the country, it is important that babies are protected against diseases in the place of travel.
 Parents must speak with their family doctor about where they are vacationing with the baby.
 The doctor can help to decide if any extra vaccinations are necessary for travel.

 Feeding your baby during travel

 If the baby is breastfed, it is easier to feed during travel.
 When traveling on a plane, mothers may wish to purchase a seat that provides enough privacy during nursing.
 If this is not possible, moms may wish to use a nursing cover-up blanket.
 If traveling by car, regular stops are important to make sure that the baby is well-fed.
 Breastfeeding during bus travel is easy - the mother can choose a seat toward the back of the bus or a window seat for privacy.